 Pay Down Mortgage vs. Invest

-Should you use extra cash to pay off your mortgage early - or invest it instead?
+Should you use extra cash to pay off your mortgage early, or invest it instead?
+This tool compares the guaranteed interest you save by paying down your loan against the projected after-tax value of investing the same money.

 Your mortgage

 Interest rateYour current mortgage rate is your guaranteed return on extra payments.
-Compare this to your expected after-tax investment return to see which is higher.
+Compare it to your expected after-tax investment return to see which is higher.

 Remaining balance $300,000